cboettig/ews-review/manuscript.md

 reliable detection of EWS, at least when sufficient data sampling, replicates, and controls are available.

-@Carpenter2011a provide an even more ambitious example, in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
+@Carpenter2011a provide a larger-scale example in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
 In this and similar lake systems, bifurcation is thought to be driven in part by trophic interactions where adult fish prey on the competitors of their juveniles [@Carpenter1996; Walters2001; @Carpenter2008] which leads to a saddle-node bifurcation.
 While the underlying dynamics of a whole lake ecosystem are less